MIRANDA HOUSE HAS BEEN RANKED NO.1 AMONG COLLEGES BY NIRF RANKING 2022

 • Assistant Professor

-Rohit Rai is Assistant Professor (Guest Faculty) in the History Department of Miranda House College.
+Rohit Rai is Assistant Professor in the Department of History of Miranda House College.
 He has completed his PhD in Modern Indian History from the Centre for Historical Studies, JNU.
 His research interests revolve around the economic history of late 18th and early 19th century colonial India.
 His PhD thesis deals with the issue of private trading activities of the East India Company servants.
 He has tried to study the dynamic relations of the EIC and private traders (constantly swinging between cooperation and conflict) in the background of changing larger economic ideologies and interests of the British Empire in India.

 • Assistant Professor